martin-eden/lua_code_formatter/readme.md

 Lines with code are wrapped to fit inside given margins.

-Files with invalid Lua syntax may lose the content after the syntax error! lcf's parser is more permissible than Lua's, so make sure to verify the correctness of the file before running lcf.
+Files with invalid Lua syntax may lose the content after the syntax error!
+If this is a problem - verify the correctness of the file before running reformatter.
 For example via `$ luac -p <filename>`.

 Installation script deploys three command-line scripts: